5l1v3r1/packetgen-wiki/Getting-Started.md

 ### Generate binary data and read packets

-From a pcket, you may generate binary data which will be sent on network.
+From a packet, you may generate binary data which will be sent on network.
 You may also parse binary data to create packets:

 ```